 “I hope many members of our community will answer this anonymous donor’s challenge to endow this new scholarship,” said Dr. Garren.

-Any Lynchburg College student, including athletes and non-athletes, can be nominated by their peers for the Spirit of Ubuntu Scholarship.
+Any University of Lynchburg student, including athletes and non-athletes, can be nominated by their peers for the Spirit of Ubuntu Scholarship.
 The winner each year will be selected by a committee of deans and faculty members involved in student life.